Archives

 A natural hub that serves many purposes.
 Presentations, events, studying, or simply a place to hang out.

-What was the garage entrance is now the main entrance and it leads into the heart of campus – the welcoming atrium.
-This gathering place offers an overview of the four lower levels, from floor -1 up to floor 2.
-The street level is home to a reception, café, library, student health center, and open areas.
-The cafeteria, large kitchen, recycling and waste room, athletics center, and changing room on floor -1 can all be accessed from the atrium.
+What was once the garage entrance now serves as the main entry point and leads directly into the heart of campus — the welcoming atrium.
+From here, visitors get a clear view of all four lower levels, stretching from floor -1 up to floor 2.
+At street level, the atrium connects to the reception, café, library, student health center and open lounge areas.
+Meanwhile, the cafeteria, large kitchen, recycling and waste room, athletics center and changing room on floor -1 are also easily accessed from this central space

 Campus Vasastan